 to the Santa Clara Gateway.
 The gateway then forwards the request

 through an IPSec site-to-site tunnel to the Active Directory Server

 To reduce the time it takes for remote

 user authentication and tunnel set up, consider replicating the

 Active Directory Server and making it available in AWS.

 End users inside the corporate network authenticate to the three

 internal gateways immediately after they log in; The GlobalProtect

 client sends the HIP report to these internal gateways.
-When users
+When users are

-User-ID and HIP requirements to access any resource at work.
+and HIP requirements to access any resource at work.